service-design-tools/sdt-website/_tools/ai-functionality-cards.md

       enabling technologies in order to verify the implementation efforts and feasibility in the following steps.
 references:
-  - name: Playbook for AI-based services design
+  - name: Download cards and Playbook for AI-based services design
     link: https://form.typeform.com/to/Iu543Fdr
 socialimage: /assets/images/uploads/ai-functionalitis-social-media.png
 ---